betterwithdata/dnikit/docs/introspectors/data_introspection/duplicates.rst

 Config Options
 --------------

-The :func:`introspect` method of :class:`Duplicates <dnikit.introspectors.Duplicates>`
+The :func:`introspect` method of :class:`Duplicates <deepview.introspectors.Duplicates>`
-takes an optional :code:`batch_size` keyword argument for the size of batches to pull from and an optional :code:`threshold` keyword argument of type :class:`dnikit.introspectors.Duplicates.DuplicatesThresholdStrategyType`.
-Please see the API docs for :class:`Duplicates <dnikit.introspectors.Duplicates>` for more information.
+takes an optional :code:`batch_size` keyword argument for the size of batches to pull from and an optional :code:`threshold` keyword argument of type :class:`deepview.introspectors.Duplicates.DuplicatesThresholdStrategyType`.
+Please see the API docs for :class:`Duplicates <deepview.introspectors.Duplicates>` for more information.

 Exploring Duplicates Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The return object of Duplicates is a :code:`dict` mapping response names to a list of :class:`DuplicateSetCandidates <dnikit.introspectors.Duplicates.DuplicateSetCandidate>`, which represent clusters of nearby data samples.
+The return object of Duplicates is a :code:`dict` mapping response names to a list of :class:`DuplicateSetCandidates <deepview.introspectors.Duplicates.DuplicateSetCandidate>`, which represent clusters of nearby data samples.
 Assuming a return object :code:`duplicates`, the results may be traversed as so: